victorang1/daya/README.md

 - TensorFlow Lite
 - AR Core (Coming soon)

+## Machine Learning Structure
+-Image Classification
+Using mobilenet Transfer learning and doing scrapping to get the data to make the model.

+-Question And Answer
+Using mobilebert_qa Transfer learning and available data from tensorflow.org to make the model.

 ## Setup

 To be able login with **Google Account**, you have to download this [file](https://drive.google.com/uc?export=download&id=1Bfgm_KsrQhdkwzHWEyeURxAtoTgl0Az6).
 After you downloaded the file, put that file inside **app** folder.